GoogleCloudPlatform/spanner-migration-tool/docs/reverse-replication/RunnigReverseReplication.md

 3) Source shards file (more details below) already uploaded to GCS

 ## Sample sourceShards File
 This file contains meta data regarding the source MYSQL shards, which is used to connect to them.
+This should be present even if there is a single source database shard.
 The file should be a list of JSONs as:
 ```
 [